 In addition to this project, candidates will have the opportunity to participate in additional research given their experience and interests, within the larger research team of Dean Dariush Mozaffarian.
 Examples may include conducting pooled epidemiological analyses or collaborating with the development of a global dietary database.

 The position is for a one-year period with renewal conditional on performance.
-Position available starting in summer 2018.
+Position available starting in Fall 2019.
 Candidates from all over the world are encouraged to apply who are willing to conduct their research work in the US, at the Friedman School of Nutrition Science and Policy, Tufts University, Boston, MA.

 Applicants must have a PhD/DrPH/ScD in epidemiology, public/health policy, health economics, biostatistics, or a MD with clinical and research experience in cancer, or in similar field with an orientation towards cancer epidemiology and/or public health nutrition (nutritional epidemiology).
 A strong record of original, first-author, publications in one or more of these areas is essential.
 Candidates should have quantitative research skills, experience using R, STATA, or SAS for both data management and analysis, excellent written and oral communication skills, and the ability to work independently and with collaborators.